ARCADE

 HALO tells the story of John Halo, a Halo Fightman of the US Naval Order of Halos, who has to save all the Halos.
 If he collects enough Halos, he is invincible, although being hit by enemies can result in him losing Halos.
 If he gets hit without any Halos, he loses a life.
 The other main objective of the game is to crouch repeatedly over your slain foes, for some reason.
 I think it's just tradition.

 As stated above, me and my core group (others are welcome too!) spend a lot of time at both malls in the arcade, and also the LazerTag.
 I've also played paintball, but it's way more expensive and lasers don't actually hurt.
 I guess your pride can get hurt if you lose?
-Idunno, that doesn't really seem to apply in games.
+Idunno, that doesn't really seem to apply in our games.
 For me anyway, some people take games waaay too seriously.
 Like, it's a *GAME*, bro.
 We love our local LazerTag arena and it's really one of my favorite ways to hang out with my buds.
 In addition to the arcade they have party rooms, so you can order a pizza, they have mini fridges to keep it cool, and they have vending machines.
 The arena itself is multiple levels, with a platform and ramps that goes all the way around, catwalks, walls, and a multi-level structure in the middle.
 You can get hit by automated traps, and there are even different power-ups and game modes.
 They have tournaments, and on Fridays they'll sometimes even schedule all-nighter ones (if you pay to get into that, the soda and pizza are included to keep you going).
 If you go enough, they'll basically let you ask for whatever game types you want.
 I don't know how much money I've spent there!
 It is seriously so much fun, when they start playing some cheesy techno with a beat and we just march down the ramp to it..
 I don't even care what kind of score we get -- but we aren't that bad, really, if the tournament rankings are anything to go by!

 This page has been visited times.
 Sorry!
 My counter isn't Y2K-compatible!